-Apart from this we have issued security advisories from time to time to highlight risk and threats that may affect the ON-CHEC members and higher education in general.
+In addition to these services, we issue security advisories highlighting risk and threats that may affect ON-CHEC members and higher education in general.

-The response to the launch of ON-CHEC has been great and I’ve greatly enjoyed getting to connect and work with the higher education institutions of Ontario.
-Our members have enjoyed joining the consortium as well and some of its members have shared their thoughts about the program with us:
+The response to ON-CHEC has been great.
+I’ve greatly enjoyed connecting and working with the higher education institutions of Ontario.
+Our members have enjoyed joining the consortium as well and some members have shared their thoughts about the program with us.

 Amir Saleem – Manager of Cyber Security and Compliance at Centennial College: “Centennial College would like to thank ON-CHEC for their continuous, high-value service to the college community.
 We are regularly delighted with the critical advice we need to be successful in our cybersecurity roadmap and operations.
 From the yearly self-assessment, regular webinars and one–on–one sessions, we can count on Farooq and the ON-CHEC team to give us their best advice.”

 Colin Couchman – Director of Information Technology at Western University: “The ON-CHEC program has allowed Western University to benchmark our institution’s state of cybersecurity against similar postures across Ontario’s higher education sector.
 Through ON-CHEC’s programs, we have been able to both share and obtain best practices, guidelines and strategies related to cybersecurity in a manner that better ensures our own preparedness.
 Over the course of our engagement with ON-CHEC, we have received direct support when it has been needed, as well as being able to obtain expert consultation from an overall strategic perspective.
 ON-CHEC is becoming a valuable resource in achieving our cybersecurity objectives at Western University.”